joelparkerhenderson/social-value-orientation/README.md

 Both models purport to provide a way for individuals to maximize their own outcome, but in different ways.

-* Competitive a.k.a. positional may be better for people with proself SVO.
+* Competitive (positional) may be better for people with proself SVO.

-* Collaborative a.k.a. principled may be better for people with prosocial SVO.
+* Collaborative (principled) may be better for people with prosocial SVO.

 Negotiation lawyers report that most negotiations are more collaborative than competitive, and that collaborative, problem-solving negotiators were perceived as more effective than their positional counterparts.